kianenigma/what-blockchain-actually/content/Content/Scaling/Scaling Out - Shared Economic Security.md

 All blockchains and scaling methods implement [[Data Availability]] with more or less the same underlying approach, using [erasure coding](https://en.wikipedia.org/wiki/Erasure_code) and splitting the data among validators, ensuring that a subset can reconstruct it.

 The main differentiating factor among the chapter's scaling method, and upcoming ones is how the handle the re-verification part.
-We will discuss how [[Polkadot]] and NEAR do this next, and then move on to the next chapter to see how they happen in [[Scaling Out - Optimistic]] and [[Scaling Out - SNARKs]].
+We will discuss how [[Polkadot]] and NEAR do this next, and then move on to the next chapter to see how they happen in [[Scaling Out - Optimistic (Non-)Execution]] and [[Scaling Out - SNARKs]].
 ## Full Re-Execution
 In this model, used in [[Polkadot]] and NEAR, the work done by the L2s is always re-executed by a subset of the L1 validators to ensure its correctness.
 To do so, two things must happen:
 1. The L1 validators need to be able to reconstruct the L2 [[Block]] (or blocks, if multiple are being re-executed at the same time).
 This is done by the [[Data Availability]] system.